elmsln/elmsln/README.markdown

 FAQ
 ==============
 ###Q. How can I get more involved?
-The easiest way is to spin up the [ELMSLN Vagrant](http://github.com/btopro/elmsln-vagrant).
+The easiest way is to setup an [ELMSLN Developer](http://github.com/btopro/elmsln-developer) envrionment and run [ELMSLN Vagrant](http://github.com/btopro/elmsln-vagrant).
 Test, ask, jump in on the issue queues on github, drupal.org, twitter, email, PHONE or anywhere else that you can find pieces that will help build upon this work.
 We always welcome more issue reports.

 ###Q. Why doesn’t this look like Drupal?
 Because it’s Drupal and other packages setup in an optimal format for a network of deployed distributions.
 This as an enterprise Drupal based application that is more "Drupal inside" then Drupal proper.
 Everything is still done in a completely core compliant way, it's just structured to maximize needed efficencies of a heavily networked ecosystem.